sivakanth10/splunk/README.md

-This repo consists of Ansible playbooks to install splunk server
+This repo consists of Ansible Role/playbooks to install splunk server

-Download the latest rpm files from splunk and place them in the files directory and update the vars in vars/main.yml.
+Download the latest rpm files/url links from splunk and place them in the files directory and update the vars in vars/main.yml.

 Splunk download Links